Logan Costa: International career

 Costa was a youth international for France, playing with the under-16 and under-17 teams.
 He was also selected for the under-19s and under-20s, without playing any official games in a period where most of them were canceled due to the COVID-19 pandemic.

 On 16 March 2022, he received his first international call-up for the Cape Verde national team.
 He debuted with Cape Verde in a 2–0 friendly win over Guadeloupe.
 He was later named in Cape Verde's squad for the 2023 Africa Cup of Nations, where he played in all five of their matches before they were eliminated in the quarter-finals.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.

+Personal life

+Costa is a convert to Islam.
+He is one of three Muslim players in the Cape Verde squad for the 2026 FIFA World Cup, the others being Jamiro Monteiro and Steven Moreira.

 Controversy

-On 14 May 2023, Costa refused to participate in a Ligue 1 match against Nantes due to the game being part of a league-wide campaign against homophobia, with players wearing shirts with rainbow-themed decorations.
+On 14 May 2023, Costa reportedly refused to participate in a Ligue 1 match against Nantes due to the game being part of a league-wide campaign against homophobia, with players wearing shirts with rainbow-themed decorations.
+However, he later denied the allegation that he refused to play in the match.